The Honey fungus (genus Armillaria) is a partially edible grouping of fungi that includes more than…

 They taste great sauteed, grilled, or added in soups and stews.
 A quick and easy recipe that makes most of their natural flavor is this:

 - 2 tablespoons olive oil

 - Heat the oil in a frying pan and add the chopped spring onions.
 Saute for 2 minutes until transparent.

-- Add the mushrooms and saute for 8-10 minutes or until most of their juices have evaporated.
+- Add the mushrooms and saute for 8 to 10 minutes or until most of their juices have evaporated.

 - Season with thyme, salt and pepper.

 If you are using dried Black trumpets, use at least one cup of water or liquid per ounce of dried mushrooms to give the best cooking results.
 You can preserve them in pickle form for up to a year.